-Navy submarine, equipped with radio signaling equipment, receives and transmits signals off Newport, R. I., at a range of four miles.
+Navy submarines, equipped with radio signaling equipment, receive and transmit signals off Newport, R.I., at a range of four miles.

-The U. S. Navy establishes a "transmitter" laboratory at the New York Navy Yard and a "receiver" laboratory at the Navy Yard in Washington, D. C.
+The U.S. Navy establishes a "transmitter" laboratory at the New York Navy Yard and a "receiver" laboratory at the Navy Yard Washington, D.C.

-1913 The cruiser USS SALEM tests naval radio communications by maintaining continuous contact with the U. S. mainland during a voyage across the Atlantic Ocean.
+1913 The cruiser USS SALEM tests naval radio communications by maintaining continuous contact with the U.S. mainland during a voyage across the Atlantic Ocean.

-Navy commissions a high-power, long-wave station, NAA, at Arlington, Va., 100-kw spark.
+Navy commissions a high-power, long-wave station, NAA, at Arlington, VA., 100-kw spark.